Cold Emailing Explained: How to Do It Right for Maximum Results

 Establish Social Proof

-• Highlighting any awards or recognition your company has received
+• Highlight any awards your company has won

 Format and Design Your Email Content